The 4 Best Haircuts for Thin Hair, According to Stylists

-“Thin or fine hair, while easy to maintain, does lack some of the natural volume that those with thick hair have,” says Christinah Nicolasien, hairstylist and the president of Nikita Hair.
-“But, with the right cut and styling tips, you can make your hair look voluminous without spending extra cash.”
+Thin hair can be frustrating when it comes to styling.
+You're probably used to working with hot tools and spritzing on plenty of texturizing sprays.
+But before you even get to doing your tresses, you'll want to get a haircut that already makes it look like you have some oomph.
+"Thin or fine hair, while easy to maintain, does lack some of the natural volume that those with thick hair have," says Christinah Nicolaisen, hairstylist and the president of Nikita Hair.
+"But, with the right cut and styling tips, you can make your hair look voluminous without spending extra cash."

-The best way to pin down the perfect style for your thin hair is to have a conversation with your hairstylist about what styles and cuts you feel confident in—and then let them handle the rest.
-“The key is sporting a cut that has texture and depth,” Nicolasien says.
-“Texture, curls, and sleek layers give off the illusion of thickness because they don’t allow the hair to lay completely flat, in effect covering any limp strands or sparse areas.”
+Before you go for the chop, the first step is to talk to your stylist about options that you like, as feeling confident is the most important step.
+Then, let the professionals work their magic on your strands.
+"The key is sporting a cut that has texture and depth," Nicolaisen explains.
+"Texture, curls, and sleek layers give off the illusion of thickness because they don’t allow the hair to lay completely flat, in effect covering any limp strands or sparse areas."

 Make the Cut for Bangs

-Although some of the stylists we spoke with warned against bangs for fear they could potentially look stringy, the majority encouraged the trim.
+Bangs are an especially good looking cut for anyone with a larger forehead.
 Anna Jackson, a stylist at Chicago salon BOSS HAIR GROUP, says bangs can be a great help to disguise a thinning hairline.
 Because bangs can brush your face, make sure you have a good dry shampoo ($36, Sephora) to absorb oil.
 If full-out bangs feel like too much of a commitment, Jackson also suggests trying out a long swoop bang, which falls more to one side of your face versus laying across the whole forehead, for an easier transition.
+Another trendy option is curtain bangs if you have long hair.

 Frame Your Face With Layers